kcsarrdah/Linkedin-info-extractor/README.md

 Steps to run

 - Create a .env file and add your username and password to that
-- Write the name of company and position you want to extract
+- Write the name of company and position you want to extract in the getInfo file
-- Run python3 nitya.py file
+- Run getInfo.py file
 - SPAM

 Notes: